priyanka-sharma15/credit-card-application/index.md

     b) Get all posted cards

 2. How to run application locally
-    a) Application code is being commit to github under the main [branch] (https://github.com/priyanka-sharma15/credit-card-application/tree/main)
+    a) Application code is being commit to github under the main.
     b) Checkout the code locally on your machine using git clone command.
     c) Once code is being clone in local folder use maven to compile the code locally using command
-        >mvn clean install
+        > mvn clean install
     d) Once the code compile sucesfully on local nachine run the bellow command to run spring bootserver.
-        >mvn spring-boot:run
+        > mvn spring-boot:run

 ### Markdown